Home > Events > Milwaukie Lights Walk 2025–2026

 2025-2026 Theme: Glow With the Flow

-December 6, 2025 – March 31, 2026
+2025 – 2026

 Milwaukie Lights Walk is an annual community event that transforms our downtown streets into an immersive winter lights art walk.
 This beloved tradition brings together artists, businesses, and the community to create a vibrant, walkable experience full of imagination, wonder, and creativity.

-This year’s Lights Walk is made possible through the collaboration of the Milwaukie Arts Foundation, Milwaukie Parks Foundation, Downtown Alliance of Milwaukie (DAM), and dedicated City of Milwaukie staff.
+This year’s Lights Walk is made possible through the collaboration of the Milwaukie Arts Foundation, Milwaukie Parks Foundation, Downtown Alliance of Milwaukie (DAM), and dedicated city of Milwaukie staff.
 Together, we’re lighting up downtown to celebrate art, inspire joy, and create safer, brighter public spaces for all.

 By showcasing the work of local and regional artists, the Milwaukie Lights Walk strengthens our downtown as a destination—inviting residents and visitors alike to stroll, explore, and experience how public art can transform urban spaces.